 You don’t want Brad Pitt, you want the guy who brings Brad Pitt his coffee.
 Or the woman who coached him in dialect.
 The key grip, the foley artist, the property master, the gaffer.
 I have no idea what any of these people actually do, but they are all real people with real names.

-Check out some Marvel or Pixar movies—the credits on those often seem like to be as long as the movies themselves and they tend to be a good source of multicultural names.
+Check out some Marvel or Pixar movies—the credits on those often seem to be as long as the movies themselves, and they tend to be a good source of multicultural names.

 #5 Genealogical Records / Census Reports

 Are you interested in genealogy?
 If you aren’t, there’s a good chance you know someone who is.
 Interest in genealogy has soared in America over the past decade.
 On Black Friday 2017, Ancestry.com sold over a million DNA kits to people looking to find out where their ancestors came from.
 One of the best things about family trees?
 All those names.